XiaoDu-flying/awesome-paper/README.md

 - Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena
 - KAN
 - Knowledge Editing for Large Language Models A Survey
+- Language Agents Foundations, Prospects, and Risks
 - Language Models are Few-Shot Learners
 - Large language models in medicine
 - LENGTH DESENSITIZATION IN DIRECTED PREFERENCE OPTIMIZATION
 - Length-Controlled AlpacaEval A Simple Way to Debias Automatic Evaluators
 - LLM-BASED MULTI-AGENT POETRY GENERATION IN NON-COOPERATIVE ENVIRONMENTS
 - LLM-BLENDER
+- LLM-empowered Chatbots for Psychiatrist and Patient Simulation Application and Evaluation
 - Make Your LLM Fully Utilize the Context
 - MAKING PRETRAINED LANGUAGE MODELS GREAT ON TABULAR PREDICTION
 - Mamba Linear-Time Sequence Modeling with Selective State Spaces